j-jayes/docs-scraper-template/.github/agent-docs/QUICKSTART.md

 ## Step 2: Configure Your Docs

-Edit `.github/config.yaml` and add your documentation URLs:
+Edit `.github/agent-docs/config.yaml` and add your documentation sources:

 ```yaml
 docs_to_scrape: